tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/geographicRDD.md

 $$Y_i = \alpha + \beta T_i + \gamma f(geographic location_i) + \delta T*f(geographic location_i) + \epsilon_i$$

-Where Y is the outcome, T is the treatment dummy, f(geographic location) is a function relating geographic location to the outcome, and $\epsilon$ is the error term. $\beta$ is the coefficient of interest.
+Where Y is the outcome, T is the treatment dummy, $f(geographic location)$ is a function relating geographic location to the outcome, and $\epsilon$ is the error term. $\beta$ is the coefficient of interest.

 The fundamental challenge is to accurately define the polynomial describing the relationship between the running variable and the outcome ($f(geographic location)$), as geographic location is captured by two variables – the longitude and the latitude.
 We discuss two ways of approaching this below.